tuobangli/author_ber12/README.md

-using matrix dissimilarity and derivatives (visulazation) and application in medicines .
+using matrix dissimilarity and derivatives (visulazation) and application in medicines and agricultures.

-biomedicines
+PNAS